 On a first offense DWI conviction, the driver must surrender his/her New Jersey license to the court, which then forwards the license to the Motor Vehicle Commission (MVC).
-The driver is suspended until he/she gets an IID installed in the car he/she plans to drive, brings proof of installation to the MVC, pays a restoration fee of \$200, and gets a new picture ID with "INTERLOCK" printed at the top.
+The driver is suspended until he/she gets an IID installed in the car he/she plans to drive,

+New Jersey DWI Penalties as of brings proof of installation to the MVC, pays a restoration fee of \$200, and gets a new picture ID with "INTERLOCK" printed at the top.